jbumbe/EdgewarePlusPlus/README.md

 **Version: 1**
 A test pack featuring a sampler of all (finished) features found in EdgeWare++, and the pack i've been using to test functionality in.
 Some features are not complete and will be patched in as time goes on.

+## Contact/More Info

+I understand i'm pretty elusive and don't talk much, so I apologize if it's difficult to contact me.
+If you are looking to report a bug, I don't fully know how to use github but I do know a bug report feature works, so we can figure it out together...
+I also recently made a [twitter account](https://twitter.com/ara10ten) (finally) and post both random ramblings and frequent development updates/screenshots there.

+I made a reddit account but was promptly immediately auto-banned for posting a link to EdgeWare++ on the appropriate subreddit as my first post, which is really cool.
+The part that's *really* awesome is I didn't even know this for a month or so, because reddit's automod bans are like strange shadowbans that don't actually give you this information upfront.
+So I spent a solid month just replying to posts trying to offer tech support when in reality nobody could see them or access my account.
+If you're here from reddit, know that I see you guys and your bug reports have been invaluable- for now head on over to my twitter and if reddit ever decides to be not shit and unban me i'll come back over and help people out.

 ## EdgeWare++ Patch Notes
 **If you see that there's a new update and are somebody (like me) who is lazy and doesn't like installing every single update if unnecessary, here is how I do versioning:**